khalea/MovieFragments/README.md

 # MovieFragments

-* Super basic Android app using lists, fragments, and the TMDB api to search for movies.*
+This is a basic (my first, yay!)
+Android app using lists, fragments, and the TMDB api to search for movies.

 ### Demo